dessn/dessn-dbscripts/README.md

 Dark Energy Survey (DES) supernova project scripts for downloading data from the DES database.

+* `get-des-lightcurves`: Query DB for SN photometry and write to file(s).

+* `get-des-obsinfo`: Query DB for list of observation metadata at a set of locations and write to file (currently SNANA "SIMLIB" format).

+* `get-cand-imageinfo`: Query DB for list of images overlapping a given position or candidate.

 ## Installation

 The scripts are stand-alone.
 Copy the scripts to a directory on your